GST Calculator — Add or Remove 10% GST, Bulk + BAS

 What Is GST?

 The Goods and Services Tax (GST) is a 10% tax on most goods, services, and other items sold or consumed in Australia.
 If you run a business with a turnover of $75,000 or more, you must register for GST, charge it on your sales, and lodge Business Activity Statements (BAS) with the ATO.
-This calculator helps you convert prices and estimate your BAS position.
+Sole traders, contractors, ride-sourcing drivers, and small businesses are the most common users — anyone who needs to add GST to a quote, strip it out of a receipt, or reconcile GST for a BAS.

 GST on common amounts